noabm18/noabm18/README.md

 My biggest accomplishment in both science and coding has been the GoodBasis algorithm, which allows one to find the spin-tensor wavefunction for any number of quantum particles.
 I've pinned this project.

-GoodBasis-LaTeX is the TeX code for the corresponding paper.
+GoodBasis-LaTeX is an example of the TeX code for the corresponding paper.

 GoodBasis-5-Quarks extends this algorithm to antiquarks as well.